vikyol/articles/aws-kms-governance.md

 ]
 ```

-The key owners should only have permission to update KMS key policies.
+The key owners should only have permission to update KMS policies.
 The key owners' policy should contain the following rights:

-The policy for the key user role should only contain the actions pertaining to cryptographic operations:
+The policy for the key user role should only contain actions pertaining to cryptographic operations:
 ```
 "Action": [
   kms:PutKeyPolicy
 ]
 ```

 It is worth mentioning that the above policy action lets key owners elevate their KMS privileges by updating key policies.
-It is therefore important to protect the critical keys using service control policies at the AWS organization level.
+It is therefore imperative to protect critical keys using service control policies at the AWS organization level.

 ### KMS Key Policy
 A KMS key policy is attached to a specific KMS key and controls access to that key, regardless of the user or application attempting to access it.
-The policy specifies the permissions that are granted to IAM users, roles, and AWS services, as well as to external principals that are identified by their AWS account IDs or public keys.
+The policy specifies the permissions that are granted to IAM users, roles, and AWS services.
+In addition, it also grants permissions to external entities identified by their AWS account IDs or public keys.
 It is usually better to provide permissions in key policies that affect one KMS key, rather than in an IAM policy that can apply to many KMS keys.

 Every customer master key (CMK) must have exactly one key policy.
-The statements in the key policy document determine who has permission to use the CMK and how they can use it.
-This default key policy gives the AWS account (root user) that owns the CMK full access and enables assigning permissions using IAM policies.
-However, it is possible to
-disable IAM policies but keep root user access by using the following policy condition:
+The statements in the key policy document determine who has permission to access the CMK and how they can use it.
+This default key policy gives the AWS account (root user) that owns the CMK full access and enables assigning permissions utilizing IAM policies.
+However, it is possible to disable IAM policies but keep root user access by using the following policy condition:

 ```
 "Condition": {
     "StringEquals": {